h-connor/h-connor.github.io/README.md

 **Why use Markdown?**

-Using a lightweight markup language is a solution to avoiding heavily written languages such as HTML, XML or Javascript.
+Using a lightweight markup language is a solution to avoiding heavily written languages such as HTML, XML, or Javascript.
 For simple designs such as documentation, where you want to focus on giving information out rather than building a system, a lightweight language will save you time with its simplicity of syntax.
 In addition, XML-based languages hinder contributions by other developers as they are more word and learn intensive through raw text.
 Markdown is the most widely used markup language in the world